 There is always much discussion about a pastor’s responsibility and freedom to be involved in the political arena.
-Having served as pastor for 37 years, I am well aware of the implications that go alone with the territory.
+Having served as pastor for 43 years, I am well aware of the implications that go along with the territory.
 What do you say, where can you say it and how do you say it?
 These are three of the questions that go through your mind as you go through the process of deciding what to do.

 First, the government has invaded the territory of the church.
 Life, marriage, and sexual integrity are areas where the Bible speaks clearly and loudly.
-We must not shy away from standing in love and speaking Biblical truth to our generation.
+We must not shy away from standing in love and speaking biblical truth to our generation.
 If the preachers won’t, who will?

 Second, the pastor of the church serves two roles that are found in the Old Testament.
 He is like the priest, taking the people to God through prayer.
-This is what Peter said concerning the 7 men who were chosen to take care of the feeding of the widows in Acts 6, so the Apostles could give themselves to prayer and the ministry of the Word.
+This is what Peter said concerning the 7 men who were chosen to take care of the feeding of the widows in Acts 6, so the apostles could give themselves to prayer and the ministry of the Word.
 The pastor is also like the prophet, taking God’s Word to the people.
 Speaking clearly from the Bible “thus says the Lord.”
 The prophets in the Old Testament spoke boldly about moral matters even if it included the ruling government.
 I would say that was getting involved in the political process.

 I do believe it is time that together we speak with a loud voice!

 If we will do this while encouraging our people to do the same, we can make a difference.